ritacvn/hermes/README.md

 ## Goal

 Build a small iPhone application that queries Github to get repositories that mention `GraphQL`.
-The result are to be displayed in a list view with pagination support.
+The results are to be displayed in a list view with pagination support.
-The project should **not** take more than half a day of coding time - remember it’s a demo and not a fully featured app!
+Remember it’s a demo and not a fully featured app!
+However, we would like to see code that you are proud of and that would you merge into the mainline of your project.
-Please list in your README file the things you would have added/done differently if you had more time.
+Please explain in a README file the choices you made to complete the code challenge and list the things you would have added if you had more time to spend on it.

 ## Services
 The application will interface with the [Github V4 API](https://developer.github.com/v4)